Risk Scan Engine Architecture and ExtensibilityUpdated Feb 20, 2024

 - Create a single-object adapter to support both host-based and remote collection.

 - Isolate the collection logic for schema objects outside the core document processing engine.

 - Generate a data model from a schema, write the object adapters, register the model objects with the engine, and register the adapters with the plugin at runtime.

 You can customize how Risk Scan Engine ingests data.
 For more information, see the User Guide files in the zip files for the components you license.

 If you want to create a custom plug-in for Risk Scan Engine, you can create your own IPlugin implementations.
 For example, custom plugins can be helpful if your application stores information about target machines in a database, and you want to retrieve that information from the database instead of from the target machine.
 In this case, the custom plugin would inspect each object collection request the engine makes, and then either retrieve the information themselves, or delegate the collection to a wrapped Risk Scan Engine plugin instance.

 If you want to perform compliance assessments on information that existing OVAL tests do not expose, you can use the

 For example, in a simple case, if you have a database containing configuration data about routers or mobile devices, you might want to create your own offline provider that would source information from that database.
-In a more complex example, you might already have your own native agent software distributed throughout the environment, and would want to leverage that as a mechanism for data collection.
+In a more complex example, you might already have your own native agent software distributed throughout the environment, and want to leverage that as a mechanism for data collection.
 Both of these use cases are possible if you can author your own provider implementation of the relevant jSAF interfaces.